Film Studies GCSE

 Film is an important part of many people’s lives.
 GCSE Film Studies is designed to draw on your enthusiasm for film and introduce you to a wide variety of cinematic experiences through films which have been important in the development of film and film technology.
 On this course you will experience a powerful medium which inspires a range of responses from the emotional to the reflective as you are drawn into characters, their narratives and the issues films raise.

 - Key Developments in US Film: This component assesses knowledge and understanding of three US films chosen from a range of options.
-You will study US mainstream films and one US independent film produced between 1930–1960 and 1961–1990; using these films to explore key developments in film and film technology.
+You will study one pair of US mainstream films and one US independent film produced between 1930 – 1960 and 1961 – 1990; using these films to explore key developments in film and film technology.

-- Global Film - Narrative, Representation and Film Style: This component assesses knowledge and understanding of three global films produced outside the US chosen from a range of options including one global English language film, one global non-English language film and one contemporary UK film.
+- Global Film: Narrative, Representation and Film Style: This component assesses knowledge and understanding of three global films produced outside the US chosen from a range of options including one global English language film, one global non-English language film and one contemporary UK film.

 - Production: This component assesses the ability to apply knowledge and understanding of film to a production and its accompanying evaluative analysis.
 You will produce an evaluative analysis of the production in relation to comparable, professionally-produced films or screenplays.